This post may contain affiliate links. Please read our privacy policy.

 When I asked my Aunt Debbie, though, she said that it wasn’t Nana’s handwriting.
 Nana and her coworkers used to swap recipes all the time, so we think it must have come from one of her work friends.

-Well, I love gingerbread so I had to give it a try.
+Well, I love gingerbread everything, whether it’s gingerbread cookies or gingersnaps or gingerbread crinkle cookies.
+So I had to give this recipe a try.
 I made a few tweaks and fell in love with this flavorful cake.

 This recipe is definitely an old-school classic; there are variations of it available all over the internet, which tells me that many handwritten recipe cards must have been shared years ago.